FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 pesky hairballs, and has a laxative effect to help end your dogs'

-Smooth BM Gold For Dogs and PetAlive Natural Moves for Pet Constipation and Digestive Health are totally natural products that can help to relieve canine constipation and also maintain healthy bowel function, without causing your puppy any discomfort.
-Check out the product links in the right hand column to learn more about these natural remedies.
+Petwellbeing Smooth BM Gold is a totally natural product that can help to relieve canine constipation and also maintain healthy bowel function, without causing your puppy any discomfort.

 Here are some simple things you can do to help prevent your puppy from getting constipated in the first place....